 Ingredients 60ml oil 1 bulb of garlic, cloves separated and peeled 1.3kg courgettes, chopped into 3cm slices (any flowers reserved) 1 litre veg stock (1) 500g frozen peas 50g basil (reserve a few small ones) 200g feta Zest of one lemon

 - Heat the oil in a large pan over a medium-high heat.
 Add the garlic cloves and stir frequently for 2 or 3 minutes until golden.
 Add the courgettes and season really well.
 Fry for 3 or 4 minutes until starting to colour.
 Pour in the stock and 250ml of water, then bring to boil.
 Cook for about 7 minutes, until soft and very vibrant.

 - Add the peas and cook for 1 minute.
-Add basil, then remove from heat and blitz in processor or with a stick blender until really smooth and colourful.
+Add basil, then remove from heat and blitz in processor or with a stick blender until you have a really smooth and colourful.

 - Ladle into bowls, top with crumbled feta, reserved basil leaves and lemon zest.
 If you have any courgette flowers, slice them and sprinkle on top too.
 Finish with a good grind of pepper.